Prunella (fairy tale): Summary

-Prezzemolina was captured not because of her own eating, but because of her mother's craving for, and theft of, fairies' parsley.
-The girl was seized when going to school, but after the fairies had sent her to tell her mother to pay what she owed, and the mother sent back that the fairies should take it.
+Prezzemolina is captured not because of her own eating, but because of her mother's craving for, and theft of, fairies' parsley.
+The girl is seized when going to school, but after the fairies send her to tell her mother to pay what she owed, and the mother sends back that the fairies should take it.

-The hero Memé, cousin of the fairies, helped Prezzemolina as Bensiabel did, despite her refusal of kisses.
+Memé, cousin of the fairies, helps Prezzemolina as Bensiabel does, despite her refusal of kisses.
 The fairies first order Prezzemolina to bleach the black walls of a room, then paint them with all birds of the air.
 Memé waves his magic wand and completes this task.
 Next, the fairies send Prezzemolina to collect a casket ("scatola del Bel-Giullare", in Imbriani's text; "Handsome Clown's box" in Calvino's; "Handsome Minstrel's box", in Zipes's) from the evil Morgan le Fay (Fata Morgana).
-Prezzemolina goes to Fata Morgana and meets four old women on the way: the first gives her a pot of grease to use on two creeking doors; the second gives her loaves of bread to use on her guard dogs; the third a sewing thread to be given to a cobbler; and the fourth a rag to be given to a baker that is cleaning an oven with their hands.
-The last woman also advises her to enter Fata Morgana's castle and, while she is away, she is to get the casket and run away as fast as possible.
+Prezzemolina goes to Fata Morgana and meets four old women on the way (in Imbriani's text): the first gives her a pot of grease to use on two creeking doors; the second gives her loaves of bread to feed her guard dogs; the third a sewing thread to be given to a cobbler; and the fourth a rag to be given to a baker who is cleaning an oven with their hands.
+The last woman also advises her to enter Fata Morgana's castle and, while she is away, get the casket and run away as fast as possible.
 Fata Morgana commands the baker, the cobbler, the dogs and the doors to stop her, but, due to her kind actions, Prezzemolina escapes unscathed.
 Now at a distance, she opens the casket and a group of musicians escape from it.
 Memé appears and offers to close the box in exchange for a kiss.
 Prezzemolina declines, but Memé uses the magic wand to draw everyone back into the box.
 Prezzemolina then delivers the casket to the fairies.
 However, there was no test of identifying a rooster's crow.

-In the end, Memé and Prezzemolina together destroyed the evil fairies.
-First they tricked and boiled three fairy ladies in the garden house, and then went to a room where they blew out the magic candles that held the souls of all the others, including Morgan's.
-They then took over all that had belonged to the fairies, married, and lived happily in Morgan's palace, where they were generous with the servants who had not attacked her despite Morgan's orders.
+In the end, Memé and Prezzemolina together destroy the evil fairies.
+First they trick and boil three fairy ladies in the garden house, and then enter a room where they blow out the magic candles that held the souls of all the others, including Morgan's.
+They then take all that had belonged to the fairies, marry, and live happily in Morgan's palace, where they are generous to the servants who had not attacked her.